Specialist Personal Injury Solicitors in Dublin, Assisting Injured Claimants Across Ireland

 Q. Is there an impartial service or helpline for general advice?

 All claims in Ireland must be lodged to the Personal Injuries Assessment Board (PIAB) in the first instance.
 The PIAB is an independent and impartial government body established to assess claims where there is an agreement by all parties to the claim to do so.
 The PIAB will not provide advice but it will deal with claimants directly without the necessity for a solicitor.

 Q. What is meant by personal injury in tort?

 Tort is the system of legal liability for wrongs done by one party to another.
 Negligence is a form of tort and most personal injury claims are based in negligence.
 A claim in the tort of negligence arises where one party causes personal injury to another by failing to observe the standard of care that the law expects.
 For instance, driving a motor vehicle without due care or failing to provide a safe system of work for employees would be regular examples of instances of negligence that give rise to personal injury claims in tort.

 Q. What is the role of insurance in personal injury claims?

 If the injuries are caused by a road traffic accident, all vehicle owners are obliged to have insurance for this risk.
 If the accident happened at work or in a public place, all responsible employers or property owners will also have insurance for this purpose.
 Most claims are then covered by insurance and it is the insurance company that will handle the claim.
 However, in law, the claim must be made against the insured party who caused the personal injury and not their insurance company.

 About McCarthy + Co

 Our team of personal injury solicitors in Dublin has more than 30 years of experience in dealing with injury compensation claims, with expertise in a wide variety of fields including workplace and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.